-- Failure to be immunized completely (two separate doses) with exposure to those with mumps
+- Failure to vaccinate completely (two separate doses) with exposure to those with mumps

-- Age: The highest risk of contracting mumps is to children between 2-12 years of age
+- Age: The highest risk of contracting mumps is to a child between 2-12 years of age.

-- Season: epidemics of mumps were most likely during the winter/spring seasons
+- Season: Outbreaks of mumps were most likely during the winter/spring seasons.

 - Travel to high-risk regions of the world: Africa, general Indian subcontinent region, and Southeast Asia.
-These areas have a very low rate of vaccination.
+These areas have a very low rate of immunization.

 - Weakening immune system: either due to diseases (for example, HIV/AIDS, cancer) or medication (oral steroid use for more than two weeks, chemotherapy)

 - Born before 1956: Generally, these individuals are believed to have experienced mumps infection in childhood.
 However, if they did not, they are at risk for adult mumps disease.
+Adult mumps is associated with a more intense disease and higher rate of certain side effects (such as inflammation of testicles, or orchitis).
 A blood test may be obtained to determine immunity and is worthwhile if any doubt exists regarding prior mumps infection.